ai-natives/persona-kit/docs/persona-kit-overview.md

 ## **1. Core Mission & Philosophy**

-**PersonaKit** is a framework for enabling AI systems to deeply understand and model specific human individuals for complex collaborative and coaching workflows.
+**PersonaKit** is a service for enabling AI systems to deeply understand and model specific human individuals for complex collaborative and coaching workflows.

 Its purpose is to move beyond generic roles and model an individual’s unique preferences, communication style, motivations, and work patterns.
 This allows AI and human collaborators to interact with greater effectiveness, precision, and empathy.